Instructions for Applying for a Right-of-Way Construction Management Plan

 - Optionally, enter Description of the document.

-- Repeat steps a to g for each additional document required.
+- Repeat steps for any additional required documents.
 When prompted, select the document type that matches the document you are uploading.

 Step 10: Review and Submit